 In modern times, appropriation is wielded almost exclusively by celebrities as a weapon for protecting the value of their fame, often under the rubric of the “right of publicity.”
 Most successful appropriation cases involve situations where the defendant has, without consent, used some aspect of a celebrity’s physical likeness, such as a picture or drawing, to promote its product or service.

-In short, the article seeks to establish that a thousand words–a complete date portrait of a person–are, indeed, worth a picture.
-It asserts that the appropriation tort, both as originally conceived and as reflected in the reasoning of modern cases and influential secondary authorities, is aimed at protecting a broader sphere of identity than mere names or physical likenesses and that, unlike the property-based right of publicity action with which it is often confused, is intended to protect dignitary, rather than economic, interests.
-It argues further that while current law adequately protects indicia of external identity, a person’s inner identity, as reflected in their data profile, also deserves legal protection.
+The article asserts that the appropriation tort, both as originally conceived and as reflected in the reasoning of modern cases and influential secondary authorities, is aimed at protecting a broader sphere of identity than mere names or physical likenesses.
+It also asserts that, unlike the property-based right of publicity action with which it is often confused, the appropriation tort was created to protect dignitary rather than economic interests.

 Overwhelming evidence shows that high percentages of American gun owners negligently store their firearms, leaving them easily accessible to unauthorized, dangerous users.
 Public health studies show that millions of guns are kept loaded and unlocked.
 More than 50 percent of all handguns are stored unlocked.
 Ammunition is stored unlocked in between 30-40 percent of gun-owning households.
 Millions of children live in homes with loaded, unlocked firearms.